The best and worst Super Bowl 2020 commercials

 Doritos, 'The Cool Ranch feat.
 Lil Nas X and Sam Elliott'

 You know what money is for?
-It's for creating a Wild West setting, hiring a music superstar and a veteran actor, and using that combination of things to sell one flavor of Doritos.
+It's for creating a Wild West setting, hiring a music superstar and a veteran actor to basically reprise his Big Lebowski role, and using that combination of things to sell one flavor of Doritos.

 Bud Light Seltzer, 'Inside Post's Brain'